 Additions to the A.M.B.A.
 Herd Book and Pedigree Data Base

-The fundamental purpose of the American Meishan Breeders Association is to document a pedigree history of subject hogs which have been verified to be progeny and descendants of the original importation, from China, of 99 Meishan Pigs to the United States in 1989.
+The fundamental purpose of the American Meishan Breeders Association is to document a Meishan Pig pedigree history .
+Those pigs which have been verified to be progeny and descendants of the original importation, from China and have at least a two generation pedigree are eligible to be added..
 Members and non members should recognize that failure of any hog to be entered into the A.M.B.A. on line pedigree data base and herd book is not a statement of lack of purity of any individual pig or breeding herd.
-It simply means that there is currently insufficient documentation as required below to confirm a chain of custody back to the original importation or that there was insufficient information supplied to meet the A.M.B.A.’s minimum pedigree data requirements.
-The A.M.B.A. is actively trying to identify pure but currently undocumented examples of the Meishan Breed in North America(see our National herd Survey Form).Both purity and some minimum level of pedigree history are inseparable components when the A.M.B.A. considers adding either individual pigs or entire breeding herds to the On Line Pedigree Data Base.
+It simply means that there is currently insufficient documentation as required below to confirm a chain of custody back to the original importation.
+Or that there was insufficient information supplied to meet the A.M.B.A.’s minimum pedigree data requirements.
+The A.M.B.A. is actively trying to identify pure but currently undocumented examples of the Meishan Breed in North America(see our National herd Survey Form).Both purity and some minimum level of pedigree history are inseparable components when the A.M.B.A. considers adding pigs to the On Line Pedigree Data Base.
 The A.M.B.A. is currently actively seeking to identify subject hogs, or their documented progeny, which may have been dispersed from one of the three original research facilities (Iowas State, University of Illinois and the U.S.D.A.
-Meat Animal Research Center) Individuals who beleive they own such hogs should contact the A.M.B.A. at firstname.lastname@example.org.
+Meat Animal Research Center).
+Individuals who beleive they own such hogs should contact the A.M.B.A. at firstname.lastname@example.org.
 Subject hogs or herds will be evaluated on a case by case basis.
 However there are minimum standards of information required for consideration: